 Remember, if you're younger than 18 years old or you only have an instruction permit, you must a wear helmet when riding.

-WisDOT may not automatically hear from your insurance company about your coverage.
+WisDOT may not automatically hear from your insurance company about your motorcycle insurance coverage.
 Some insurers will send your insurance information electronically to the WisDOT; others will simply give you a completed SR-22 form, which you need to show whenever required to do so.